 At the time of submission, the article must not be under review by any journal other than History Australia.

-Applicants must be an Early Career Researcher (in 2024 we define this as within 6 years of the conferral of their PhD, as of 1 May 2024, and by taking into account formal career interruptions as defined here by the Australian Research Council.
-Note that we normally will define ECR as within 5 years, but in 2024 we are allowing for one more year to account for COVID disruptions).
+Applicants must be an Early Career Researcher (within 5 years of the conferral of their PhD, as of 1 May 2024, and by taking into account formal career interruptions as defined here by the Australian Research Council).

 Applications